 Reinstatement of financial aid: Students who become ineligible to receive federal and/or state financial aid may be reinstated by either (1) maintaining the minimum standard of satisfactory academic progress and attendance while completing a semester of training, or (2) not attending the school for a minimum of one semester.
 In either case, the student must apply for reinstatement by completing a "Request for Reinstatement” form.
 The request will be evaluated by the director, and the results will be forwarded to the student within 15 days.
-Reinstatement is at the discretion of the director.
+Reinstatement is at the discretion of the Campus Director.

 Repeated Courses: Failed courses (less than 1.0 GPA) must be repeated at the expense of the student.
 Students will also be charged tuition for repeating courses taken to improve a grade, but federal financial aid may be provided.
 The repeated course grade will replace the original grade for the purpose of making the GPA calculations.

 It is understood that Federal regulations require an Exit Interview be conducted when students graduate or leave a training program at FCT.
 The student must agree to schedule and attend this interview.

 The student agrees that unsatisfactory attendance, non-payment of tuition, failure to obtain materials, violation or infringement of the college’s rules and regulations, interfering with the training of other students, and/or failure to make satisfactory academic progress will subject the student to probationary action and/or dismissal at the sole discretion of the college.

 Returning students who resume training after dismissal by the college or voluntary withdrawal will be charged the prevailing tuition amount.